agao2/Chathub/readme.md

 Plugins are listed in a plugins.txt folder.
 When editing this file on windows, make sure the line endings are converted back for linux as this could cause errors.
 If you see a lot of illegal characters and 404s and building the  jenkins image, try using `dos2unix plugins.txt` .

+If images aren't being pushed to the right registry, make sure you are logged in correctly.
+To use a public registry, do `docker login docker.io`

 You might need to preconfigure kubectl inside jenkins container so kubectl points to the right cluster and has access.
 You can also just run it in Kubernetes, where it picks up the local pod credentials to access the Kubernetes API.
 ```